cameronwp/hurtlingthrough.space/src/pages/posts/20220504-autobiography/index.md

 grad students.
 I was starting to dip my toes in research.
 I knew I could do the work and be successful, but the answer was still "no."

-The good and (extremely) bad news is that this happened in March of 2020, right when COVID lockdowns started.
+The good news and (extremely) bad news is that this happened in March of 2020, right when COVID lockdowns started.
 I actually forgot about the rejection.
-Fears of the pandemic swept it away, replacing disappointment with an overwhelming sense of dread.
+Fears of the pandemic swept it away, washing away disappointment for an overwhelming sense of dread.
 Clearly there were bigger problems in the world than a rejection letter.

 <span id="nikhil" />It took a few months for me to come back to the rejection and